Gytha (princess): Marriage to Jarl Eiríkr

 The marriage of Gytha and Jarl Eiríkr was noted under the year 996 by Snorri Sturluson in the 13th-century Saga of Olaf Tryggvason.
 However, the date of the wedding given by Sturluson is questioned by historians.
 It is believed that the marriage took place between 995 and 1000, most likely around 997.
 In 995, after his father's death, Eiríkr was deposed by Olaf Tryggvason and, together with his brother Sweyn, fled to Sweden, and a year later to Denmark.
 There, he married Gytha and became an ally of Sweyn Forkbeard in his fight against Olaf Tryggvason.
 Eiríkr also had the support of King Olof Skötkonung of Sweden, who was the brother-in-law of his brother Sweyn.
 In 1000, with the help of Sweyn and Olof, Eiríkr, commanding Swedish forces, defeated Tryggvason in the Battle of Svolder.
 He likely died around 1023.

 The later fate of Eiríkr's wife, Gytha, as well as the date of her death, is unknown.

 Offspring

 According to Snorri Sturluson, a year after Gytha and Eiríkr's wedding, their son Haakon was born.
 According to his account, Haakon was born in 997, but historians place his birth around 998.
 He was the only child from this marriage.
 Around 1016, he left Norway after being captured by King Olaf II.
 He went to England, where he found refuge with King Cnut.
 In 1029, he married Cnut's niece, Gunhilde, daughter of the Slavic prince Wrytgeorn and possibly Świętosława.

 Historical authenticity

-Recent historiography has raised doubts about the historicity of Princess Gytha.
-It is suggested that her figure may have been created by saga authors to justify Sweyn Forkbeard's alliance with the sons of Jarl Haakon Sigurdsson.
+The Polish historian Jakub Morawiec questions Gytha's historicity.
+He suggests that she may have been created by saga authors to justify Sweyn Forkbeard's alliance with the sons of Jarl Haakon Sigurdsson.